Updated on February 2020.

 PMP Exam Simulator Impressions

 PMP Exam Simulator — This was my favorite resource to study from.
+As of 2020, the cost is $139 for 90 day access.
+That should be enough time.
 There are 1800 questions and you can break up quizzes by category.
 I only started using PMP Exam Simulator after I read Rita.
 If I had to do it again, I would use PMP Exam Simulator while reading Rita.
 I would read one chapter of Rita, take the practice quiz for that chapter in Rita, and then take small quizzes on that category in PMP Exam Simulator to really understand that chapter.
 PMP Simulator gives you situational awareness regarding topics, which is hard to pick up just by reading Rita or PMBOK.
 It is a great immersion tool.

 I signed up for the $29.99 plan, which featured the use of ITTO Package explorer.
 My mistake was that I only signed up for BrainBok one week before the exam.
 This product is really amazing.
 If you want to understand the flow of inputs, outputs, tools, and techniques, BrainBok is probably the fastest way you’ll “get it”.
 It actually tells you why you need a certain input or output in a process.
 It is worth the cost.
 Because I had Brainbok, I did not memorize Rita’s process chart.
 The process chart seemed complicated.
 Instead, I understood BrainBok’s steps that they used in their process breakdowns.

 How I’d study if I had to retake the exam